rte-antares-rpackage/antaresWaterValues/README.md

 # Watervalues

 The R package watervalues allows to :
-Prepare the Antares study by creating the fictive area Launch the simulations by updating the coupling constraints Read the results and calculate the water values
+Prepare the Antares study by creating the fictive area, Launch the simulations by updating the coupling constraints, Read the results and calculate the water values

 ## Install package